coderespawn/dungeon-architect-snap-map-user-guide-ue4/pages/snap_map/X01_OVERVIEW.md

 {% include inline_image.html file="overview/connection_4.png" %}

 We can specify the door blueprint as well but we'll leave it empty in this example.
 When designing your door meshes, make sure the thickness is twice the thickness of the walls (since we account for the adjacent room as well and the thickness is aligned such that it is in the middle of the red arrow)
+We can specify the door blueprint as well but we'll leave it empty in this example.
+When designing your door meshes, make sure the thickness is twice the thickness of the walls (since we account for the adjacent room as well and the thickness is aligned such that it is in the middle of the red arrow)

 Close the connection editor window